 Libratone Zipp Mini

-This cylindrical speaker outputs an engaging, bass-heavy sound, and thanks in part to its wi-fi capabilities, can be used in a multi-room setup: buy several Zipp Minis, connect them to the same network and using the companion app you can unite them, allowing you to play the same music throughout your entire home.
+This cylindrical speaker outputs an engaging, bass-heavy sound, and thanks to its wi-fi capabilities, can be used in a multi-room setup: buy several Zipp Minis, connect them to the same network and using the companion app you can unite them to play the same music throughout your entire home.

 *Ofcom Fast Facts.
 Prices subject to change